 8. Review your beneficiary designations

-It is essential to periodically review and update your beneficiary designations on your financial accounts and insurance policies.
-Life changes, such as marriage, divorce, the birth of a child, or the death of a loved one, can affect your intended beneficiaries.
-Ensuring your designations are current helps avoid potential conflicts or legal issues in the future.
+It’s essential to periodically review and update your beneficiary designations on your financial accounts and insurance policies.
+Life changes, such as marriage, divorce, birth of a child, or the death of a loved one can affect your intended beneficiaries.
+Making sure your designations are current helps avoid potential conflicts or legal issues in the future.

 Beneficiary review tips: